2lab-ai/layer9/README.md

-# Layer9: The Framework That Makes Next.js Look Like a Mistake
+# Layer9: A Rust Web Framework Experiment (Work in Progress)

 ```
 ╔═══════════════════════════════════════════════════════════════════════════════╗